 Main Dough Procedure

-Mix the flours, black cocoa and water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
+Mix the flours and water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
 Let it rest in your work bowl covered for 20-30 minutes.
-Next add the salt, starter (cut into about 7-8 pieces), potatoes, oil and balsamic vinegar and mix on low for 6 minutes and then remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
+Next add the salt, starter (cut into about 7-8 pieces), Greek yogurt, honey and olive oil and mix on low for 5 minutes.
+Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
 After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
+(If you have a proofer you can set it to 80 degrees and follow above steps but you should be finished in 1 hour to 1.5 hours).

 When you are ready to bake remove the bowl from the refrigerator and let it set out at room temperature still covered for 1.5 to 2 hours.
 Remove the dough and shape as desired.
-I made 1 large boule shape.
 Place your dough into your proofing basket(s) and cover with a moist tea towel or plastic wrap sprayed with cooking spray.
 The dough will take 1.5 to 2 hours depending on your room temperature.
 Let the dough dictate when it is read to bake not the clock.

 Around 45 minutes before ready to bake, pre-heat your oven to 550 degrees F. and prepare it for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone on above the pan and one on the top shelf.
 I pour 1 cup of boiling water in the pan right after I place the dough in the oven.